thedevelopper-dev/LightHub-a-new-free-undetected-roblox-anime-defenders-external-hack/README.md

 - ⚔️ **Auto Farm** – Automatically farm enemies and earn resources without effort.
 - 💰 **Auto Sell** – Automatically sell your unwanted items to keep your inventory clean.
 - 🔧 **Auto Upgrade** – Automatically upgrade your characters and gear for better performance.
-- 🛠️ **Basic Features** – All essential tools to make your gameplay smoother and more efficient!
+- 🛠️ **Basic Features** – All essential tools to make your gameplay smoother and more efficient , such as auto serv hop , auto start and much more

 ---